 Now I know its proper to repeat three times when hailing -- but give it a break.

-Here are some pet peeves and tongue in cheek ideas:
+Here are some pet peeves and tongue-in-cheek ideas:

 • Is your radio set on low power when you call Joe, no one in the next state wants to hear you.